Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Method

-We show the process in Fig.~\ref{fig:regression} where we apply the 2D average pooling to the input spike tensor and then directly regress the shape parameters $\boldsymbol{\hat \beta}$, pose parameters $\boldsymbol{\hat \theta}$ and global translations $\mathbf{\hat d}$ via three linear layers in parallel.
-Based on the predicted parameters, we obtain the corresponding parametric shapes and joint positions $\mathbf{\hat j}^{\text{3D}}, \mathbf{\hat j}^{\text{2D}}$ by SMPL model across $T$ time steps.
-When projecting 3D joints on 2D images, as the global translations under the camera coordinate are predicted, we can use predefined camera intrinsic parameters to reduce the redundancy of prediction.
+The workflow is presented in Fig.~\ref{fig:regression}, where we apply 2D average pooling to the input spike tensor and then directly regress shape parameters $\boldsymbol{\hat \beta}$, pose parameters $\boldsymbol{\hat \theta}$ and global translations $\mathbf{\hat d}$ via three parallel linear layers.